 The Weimaraner is a popular dog breed with a devoted community of breeders, owners, and enthusiasts.
 However, this unique canine isn’t right for the lifestyle of all owners.
 As a result, some Weimaraners wind up in rescues.
 If you’re looking for a Weimaraner, start your search by checking local or regional rescue groups for dogs in need of a second chance.

 The national breed club or regional breed clubs may also have links to rescue groups.
 In addition, these clubs can also be a good place to start your search for a breeder.
+If you choose to work with a breeder, expect to pay an average of $700 for the popular Weimaraner puppy.

 - Weimaraner Club of America Rescue